lyokha/hl/README.md

 - **--**  explicitly separates global and highlight options.

 - **-**   separates global and highlight options from list of files to process.
-      As soon as hl may read from stdin, using a list of files to process is not obligatory.
+      As soon as hl may read from standard input, using a list of files to process is not obligatory.

 #### ENVIRONMENT VARIABLES